 - what might be my desired outcome?

 - who do I need to connect with?
-Which important relationships are impacted through my choice?
+Which important relationships are impacted by my choice?

 - what do I value in this exploration and choice?